cbroomhead/webscraping_wine_project/README.md

 How does year affect the ratings of the wine?
 Are there years to stay away from?
 How does price affect the ratings of the wine?

+Predictive:
+Target vector could be rating, rating_count and price.

 ### Oldest Wine